aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/managing-ranges/insert-range/_index.md

 ## **Introduction**

-In Excel, you can select a range, then insert a range and shift other data right or down.
+In Excel, you can select a range, then insert a range and shift other data to the right or down.

 **![Shift options](InsertRange.png)**

 ## **Insert Ranges Using Aspose.Cells**

-Aspose.Cells provides [Cells.InsertRange](https://reference.aspose.com/cells/cpp/aspose.cells/cells/insertrange/) method to insert a range.
+Aspose.Cells provides the [Cells.InsertRange](https://reference.aspose.com/cells/cpp/aspose.cells/cells/insertrange/) method to insert a range.

 ## **Insert Ranges And Shift Cells Right**

-Insert a range and shift cells right as the following codes with Aspose.Cells:
+Insert a range and shift cells to the right using the following code with Aspose.Cells:

 ```c++
 #include <iostream>